nancypaucar/DH150-2020W/README.md

 Font sizes and colors are inconsistent,
-Page layout is switched between centered and left aligned, Too much text content makes website look cluttered,
+Page layout is switched between centered and left aligned, Too much text content makes website look cluttered, The map on the contacts page is very small to see and hard to identify streets

 ![Font colors and too much text](https://i.postimg.cc/vBXQFL0j/Screen-Shot-2020-01-11-at-9-49-44-PM.png)